igorshevach/nginx-vod-module/README.md

   * audio volume change
   * mix - can be used to merge several audio tracks together, or to merge the audio of source A with the video of source B
 2. `Clip` - the result of applying zero or more filters on a set of source clips
+3. `Dynamic Clip` - a clip whose contents is not known in advance, e.g. targeted ad content
-3. `Sequence` - a set of clips that should be played one after the other.
+4. `Sequence` - a set of clips that should be played one after the other.
-4. `Set` - several sequences that play together as an adaptive set, each sequence must have the same number of clips.
+5. `Set` - several sequences that play together as an adaptive set, each sequence must have the same number of clips.

 #### Simple mapping